jarrod-g/Software-Engineering/Project Practice Guide.md

 * Testing software
 	* Testing software is used to test the quality of written code, for example, Selenium, which is testing software used to automate testing in a web browser.
 	* User stories are passed on to the testers after being completed by the developer, so that they can be tested for quality before being integrated.
+	*

+This is a bullshit paragraph ashdjsakdjadyuaihwashfusiahjfesidajhcsasjifhdsjinduciaocshcjuajnaijkdnaiujkndjkanjdakjndjkandajkndjkasndjakndsajkndjkahdnuiqwjqiuji idosmaiocsiuoajfdisacidajijfiuajdfsoajfaksdfnkjsankdsnckdjaljlakjdsjikdkla;.kjsdkladsjlakmdslbsjhKSJKkjasksaskala;jk;asbullshitkaslkjsklasjklda;sijfsakjdslksadmslasjoiwaujeiaowjsdfaoisidjfoaikdsao;pjiefaoierijapoijaoijfeaoikjfsdaikojfadkofdjalkjsnklsajfkalj;fea;ljsalk;k